 In 1950 Crossfield joined the National Advisory Committee for Aeronautics (NACA) as a research test pilot at the High-Speed Flight Station, Edwards Air Force Base, California.
 He flew the Republic YF-84, F-84F Thunderstreak, and North American Aviation F-86 Sabre.
 Crossfield made 25 flights in the delta-winged Convair XF-92A, which he described as “the worst flying airplane built in modern times.”
 He also flew the Northrop X-4 and Bell X-5.
 He made 17 flights conducting stability tests in the Douglas D-558-1 Skystreak.
 Scotty made 65 flights in the North American Aviation F-100A Super Sabre, including a test series which discovered a fatal flaw which led to the death of North American’s chief test pilot, George S. Welch.

 Crossfield is known as a rocketplane pilot.
-He made 10 flights in the Bell X-1, and 89 in the Douglas D-558-II Skyrocket.
+He made 10 flights in the Bell X-1, 89 in the Douglas D-558-II Skyrocket, and 14 in the North American Aviation X-15.
 He became the first pilot to exceed Mach 2 when he flew the Skyrocket to Mach 2.005, 20 November 1953.

 Crossfield flew for NACA for approximately five years.
 During that time, approximately 500 flights were made at Edwards by NACA test pilots.
 Scott Crossfield flew 181 of them.